Not-TNB/Minecraft-ALU/README.md

 ```math
  A-1 = A+(-1) = A+[11111111]_2 \qquad (\text{-1 in 8-bit two's complement form is 00000001})
 ```
 So we can use a single adder module (setting $B=11111111$ and $C_0=0$) to emulate decrementing.
-This is done in the build below by modifying the adder to remov e the $C_0$ input and replacing the $B$ input signals with redstone blocks.
+This is done in the build below by modifying the adder to remove the $C_0$ input and replacing the $B$ input signals with redstone blocks.

 <img src="https://github.com/user-attachments/assets/3365c39e-ec81-452f-95ee-67774bdf4bbd" width=30%> <br>